ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 ## Introduction demo scenario and architecture

 The concept of this tutorial and prototype is to transform SAP S/4HANA specific metadata and semantics into the CDM-format including the data export.
 In practice this approach could be used for rapid prototyping using SAP S/4HANA as data-source.
-Productive usage beyond prototyping is currently not recommended.
+Productive usage beyond prototyping is currently not yet recommended.

-The conversion and data-movement will be implemented using Power BI Premium Data-Flows connected to an Azure Data Lake Gen2.
+The conversion and data-movement will be implemented using Power BI Premium Dataflows connected to an Azure Data Lake Gen2.
 In S/4HANA analytical data models are described with CDS-view, based on SAP HANA tables, and provide option the option to export SAP-data leveraging open interfaces like OData.

 ![Architecture](https://github.com/ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/blob/master/SCENARIO_ARCHITECTURE.png)

 This series of blogs from Simon Kranig are an excellent introduction to CDS based data extraction: [Link](https://blogs.sap.com/2019/12/13/cds-based-data-extraction-part-i-overview/)

-In addition to Simons Blog I wrote a short introduction how to enable OData based extraction using CDS view:
+In addition to Simons Blog there is an introduction how to enable OData based extraction using CDS view:
 [Link](https://github.com/ROBROICH/SAP_ODP_ODATA_CLIENT)

 In this scenario the S/4HANA CDS view for extracting the cash flow was selected.
 This CDS view joins multiple tables or CDS-view in order to provide the S4/HANA cash-flow for data extraction: